MaxPleaner/phoenix_socket_server/README.md

 # About

 There's a certain kind of app I like to build in order to learn a websocket framework.
-I've done it in Rails, Sinatra, Express, Meteor, and now Phoenix.
+I've done it in Rails, Express, Meteor, and now Phoenix.

 Basically the app authenticates you, then shows you a list of online users.
 You can send them direct messages.
 That's the gist of it.